percona/pmm/docs/setting-up/server/dbaas.md

 ## Create a Kubernetes cluster

 !!! note alert alert-primary ""
     The DBaaS feature uses Kubernetes clusters to deploy database clusters.
-You must first create a Kubernetes cluster and then add it to PMM using `kubeconfig` to get a successful setup
+You must first create a Kubernetes cluster and then add it to PMM using `kubeconfig` to get a successful setup.

 ### Minikube